AmanSharma31/Web-Servlet-Framework/README.md

 ### Installation

-Create a new webapp folder in your server, assume it to be `testing` for now and create a `WEB-INF` folder in *testing*.
+Create a new folder in webapps folder in your server, assume it to be `testing` for now and create a `WEB-INF` folder in *testing*.
 Create following essentials folders in *WEB-INF* -
 * `classes`
 * `lib`